LuizMilare/desafio-bees-data-eng/README.md

 *  **Local vs Cloud Storage:** Since it is not specified in the instructions, the *Data Lake* storage and processing was kept on local Docker volumes.
 In a real architecture, the storage could be migrated to cloud based solutions, such as AWS S3 and GCS, and the processing could be done in a databricks cluster.

 *  **Tests Within DAG:** The tests occur within the Airflow DAG instead of a CI/CD pipeline, assuring the data quality is assured on runtime.

+* **Full load vs Incremental load:** The pipeline performs a full load on every execution, reading and storing all data from the API, while also storing data from previous dates.
+This decision was made taking the dataset size into account, its behavior as a dimensional table, and also the fact that it lacks any change detection mechanism (created_at or updated_at for example).